-Ketut Madra and 100 Years of Balinese Wayang Painting, the recent exhibition at the Museum Puri Lukisan in Ubud ran from 7 October to 7 November 2013.
+Ketut Madra and 100 Years of Balinese Wayang Painting, a retrospective exhibition of Madra’s work in the context of 20th Century wayang painting ran from 7 October to 7 November 2013. at Ubud’s Museum Puri Lukisan.

-The show included 69 paintings by Ketut Madra and 23 other artists and presented a wide-ranging survey of Balinese wayang art of the past century.
+The exhibition included 69 paintings by Ketut Madra and 23 other artists and presented a wide-ranging survey of Balinese wayang art of the past century.
 Many of the paintings in the exhibition were collected by guest curator David Irons when he spent a year living in Bali in 1973.
-These are supplemented by work from the Museum Puri Lukisan, ARMA, and private collections in the USA and Bali, including 15 works from Ketut Madra’s own collection.
+These were supplemented by pieces from the Museum Puri Lukisan, ARMA, and private collections in the USA and Bali, including 15 works from Ketut Madra’s own collection.

-Ketut Madra and 100 Years of Wayang Painting
+Ketut Madra and 100 Years of Balinese Wayang Painting

 Wayang painting is an integral part of Bali’s Hindu-Buddhist faith.
 It began about a thousand years ago to tell great legends with moral lessons on the screens, curtains, walls and ceilings of the island’s temples, palaces, and homes of wealthy patrons.
 The art is alive today in the temples where it began and in modern interpretations.